dulikagamage/Task-Manager/README.md

  Dulika Gamage

 ## Program Description:
 This program serves as a basic task manager where you can add, edit, and delete tasks.
 The tasks also have statuses where you can mark tasks as "Not started", "In progress", or "Completed".
-This project served as practice for front-end development as I was a bit rusty😆.
-Going to add onto it in the future by adding dates and a calendar functionality.
+This project served as practice for front-end development (HMTL, CSS, Javascript) as I was a bit rusty😆.
+In the future, going to improve it by adding dates and calendar functionality.

 ## Install Instructions:
 In your command prompt or terminal navigate to the directory of the project and put: